 Can’t stress this point enough.
 There is nothing worse than spending the day in cold, wet shoes!
 Make sure to pack a sturdy, waterproof hiking boot if you’ll be doing a glacier hike.
 If you don’t have one, you can hire them from us!
 For exploring Iceland in general you’d need to opt for somewhat of a water resistant walking shoe to comfortably hike through the rugged terrain.

-Additionally, make sure you don’t forget hat and mittens, a bathing suit to bathe in all the hot pools and a back pack to store everything in!
+Additionally, make sure you don’t forget hat and gloves (or mittens), a bathing suit to bathe in all the hot pools and a back pack to store everything in!

 If you are joining one of our tours you can hire waterproof pants, jackets and shoes from us!
 Make sure to do so in the booking process, if not then just get in touch!